RickofManc/fresh-casts/README.md

 1. In Gitpod, in the project terminal window, to initialize the data model in the postgres database, run the command : python3 manage.py migrate
 1. Update the requirements.txt file with all necessary supporting files by entering the command : pip freeze > requirements.txt
 1. Commit and push any local changes to GitHub.
-1. In order to be able to run the application on localhost, add SECRECT_KEY and DATABASE_URL and their values to env.py
+1. In order to be able to run the application on localhost, add SECRET_KEY and DATABASE_URL and their values to env.py

 Connect GitHub Repo to Heroku App